 Replace the newspaper with coffee filters or microfiber cloth

-You’ve probably seen your parents clean the window by wiping it with a sheet of old newspaper.
+You’ve probably experts from professional services (Sacramento Window Cleaning) clean the window by wiping it with a sheet of old newspaper.
 While recycling is environment-friendly, one common problem with this method is that all the ink bleeds into your hands.

 Instead of staining your fingers with newspaper print, pick up a clean sheet of coffee filter and wipe it across your dirty window.
 Coffee filters made of paper help remove grime without leaving streaks on the window glass and dark marks all over your hands.